jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_ingress.md

 ### Options

 ```
   -d, --dir string            the directory to look for a 'jx-apps.yml' file (default ".")
   -n, --domain string         the domain to replace with whats in jx-requirements.yml (default "cluster.local")
+      --fail-on-parse-error   if enabled we fail if we cannot parse a yaml file as a kubernetes resource
   -h, --help                  help for ingress
 ```

 ### SEE ALSO